Cleaning stubborn dirt for different kitchen appliances

 These can be cleaned using just soap, sponge and water but sometimes the stains might be tougher than expected.
 In situations like this, pour a scouring powder and scrub very hard to achieve optimum neatness.
 Its abrasive power is used to dislodge stubborn dirt so its cleaning can be busy.
 The water can also be mixed with salt to form a paste.
 Just make sure you dry the skillet when you are done.

 Some types of dirt prove to be very stubborn and harsh.
 Only a good cleaning technique can be used to remove them so they are absolutely clean.
-Kitchen equipment are not hard to clean, and applying the proper technique makes this job easier.
+Kitchen equipment is not hard to clean, and applying the proper technique makes this job easier.

 What are some of the ways you clean your appliances?
 Leave a comment below.